 In other cases, you may require medication or an in-office procedure to regulate your heart rhythm, prevent blood clots, and lower the risk of stroke.
 Procedures for AFib include electrical cardioversion, which uses electricity to “reset” your heart, and catheter ablation, which scars targeted spots of heart tissue that are responsible for sending erratic electrical signals.

-To learn more about treatment options for AFib, call the offices of Dr. Helmy in Los Angeles and Torrance, California, today or schedule an appointment online.
+To learn more about treatment options for AFib, call the offices of Dr. Helmy in Los Angeles California, today or schedule an appointment online.